Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become their best version.

 To make sure your goals are clear and reachable, each one should be:

-- Specific (simple, sensible, significant): Goals have to be very specific and clear so that you understand what exactly you want to achieve.
+- Specific (simple, sensible, significant): Goals have to be very specific and clear.
+This is so you can understand what exactly you want to achieve.

-- Measurable (meaningful, motivating): Goals need to be measurable in order to gauge the advancements done.
+- Measurable (meaningful, motivating): Goals need to be measurable to gauge the advancements done.

-- Achievable (agreed, attainable): Goals should not be so big that you can never accomplish them.
+- Achievable (agreed, attainable): Goals should not be so big that you can never achieve them.
 They should be reasonable enough to be achievable.

-- Relevant (reasonable, realistic and resourced, results-based): The goals you set should be relevant to your vision and life purpose.
+- Relevant (reasonable, realistic, results-based): The goals you set should be relevant to your vision and life purpose.
 Only then will they make sense.

 - Time-bound (time-limited, time-sensitive): Finally, your goals should be time-bound.
 If there are no time limits, then the goals have no meaning.
 They have to be accomplished in a given period of time to be effective.

-2. Your goals should be in sync with your overall purpose in life
+2. Your goals should be in sync with your purpose in life

 3. Create a goal card

-This method is to make small cards and write your goals on those cards and keep these cards in your pocket or in your wallet as a constant reminder of your goals.
+This method is to make small cards and write your goals on those cards.
+Then keep these cards in your pocket or in your wallet as a constant reminder of your goals.

 It also helps to keep these cards in places where you see them every day as a mirror or refrigerator.

-This method is very helpful to achieve the goals within the given time period.
+This method is very helpful to achieve the goals within the given time.

-So when you are faced with seemingly insurmountable obstacles don’t be overwhelmed but find your way out.
+So when you face seemingly insurmountable obstacles, don’t let them overwhelm you.
+Only find your way out.

 6. Massive action is necessary for the goals to translate into reality

-Setting up goals is one thing but accomplishing them is a totally different thing.
+Setting up goals is one thing but accomplishing them is a different thing.

 7. Evaluate your performance on a quarterly basis